Top of the page

 Ileus is not the same as a mechanical bowel obstruction.
 In a mechanical bowel obstruction, something is actually blocking the intestine, like scar tissue or a tumour.
 That is not true in ileus.

 Ileus sometimes happens after surgery to the belly.
-But it can also be caused by other things, such as some medicines, certain diseases or infections, and nerve problems.
+But it can also be caused by some medicines, such as opioids, antihistamines, and muscle relaxants.
+Certain diseases or infections, nerve problems, and other things also can cause ileus.

 The doctor may do a number of tests.
 These tests may include X-rays, blood tests, and a CT scan.
 Testing can help the doctor be sure that nothing is blocking the intestines.